HTransport/SecuLink/README.md

 Web API built with ASP.NET Entity Framework Core 5, has all the basic functions for your users and cards.

+NOTE: ACCEPTS REQUESTS FROM http://localhost:3000 AND ITSELF ONLY !!!

 # Models
 User
 - Id (autonumber, not required)